-Students must wear appropriate attire as designated by the College.
+Students must wear appropriate professional attire as designated by the College.
 This includes the full uniform required by the program in which the students are enrolled.
-Uniforms must be worn while on campus and at the assigned externship site.
+Uniforms must be worn while on campus, lab and the assigned externship site.
 A detailed dress code is provided during orientation and in the student Handbook for each program.

 Students are expected to practice good personal hygiene and maintain a clean, neat and professional appearance at all times.
 Make-up, hairstyles, fingernails and jewelry must be moderate and understated.
 No facial piercings are allowed.
+All tattoos must be covered by clothing and not visible.
 Any student reporting to class or an externship site inappropriately dressed will not be allowed to remain and the time missed will be recorded as an absence.

 VN, and BSN Students are required to wear designated uniforms for class and clinical sites.
-Please refer to the BSN, and VN student handbooks for further instructions and guidelines specific to and Nursing Student.
+Please refer to the BSN and VN student handbooks for further instructions and guidelines specific to the Nursing Student.
 MSN and RN to BSN Students are required to dress as directed by their clinical site.
 Usually with a lab coat and business attire.
+Please refer to each Program Student Handbook for specific dress code requirements per program while on campus, at lab and extern site/clinical rotation.